folio-org/stripes-connect/doc/api.md

 #### Functional paths and parameters

-When the power and flexibility of text substitution and fallbacks are not sufficient for expressing how to build the back-end UI, arbitrary JavaScript can be used instead.
+When the power and flexibility of text substitution and fallbacks are not sufficient for expressing how to build the back-end URL, arbitrary JavaScript can be used instead.
 If the value of a resource's `path`, or one of its `params` or `headers` is a function rather than a string, then that function is invoked whenever a path is needed.
 It is passed five